Reni-Yeno-H/Computer-Science-Cultivation/README.md

 - [x] (Hao Ren Yuan) Continued on menu animation art and refined project proposal.

 #### February 14th-17th, 2022:
-- [x] (Simon Hsia) Started out on a dragon sprite.
+- [x] (Simon Hsia) Started on a dragon sprite.
 (2/14/2022)
 - [x] (Hao Ren, Simon, Eric, Jacklyn) Started and finished with the proposal and then remodifying it into one.
+A group meeting has been done (2/17/2022).

 #### February __th-__th, 2022: